 - a.
 The Company leases various warehouse facilities and office spaces under operating leases.
 These leases typically run for a period of 2 to 15 years.
 The Company has the option to renew the lease after the expiration of the lease term. - b.
 EPSBPI has various lease agreements with related parties for the lease of parcels of land located in Ligao City, Albay and Cauayan, Isabela for a period ranging from 3 to 10 years and renewable upon mutual agreement of both parties.
 Rental fees are payable monthly and subject to 5% escalation every year.
-On December 18, 2019, EPSBPI has expressed its interest to acquire the leased land in Cauayan, Isabela in which a 20% down payment was paid on January 2020.
+On December 18, 2019, EPSBPI has expressed its interest to acquire the leased land in Cauayan, Isabela in which a 20% down payment was paid in January 2020.
 The remaining balance shall be paid by EPSBPI in 12 equal monthly amortizations which was fully paid as of January 31, 2021.
-On January 2021, EPSBPI has acquired the previously leased land in Ligao City, Albay.
+On January 2021, EPSBPI has acquired the previously leased land in Ligao City, Albay in which 20% down payment was paid and the remaining balance shall be paid in ten (10) equal monthly amortizations which was fully paid as of December 31.
+2021.
+The Group derecognized the carrying amount of right-of-use assets following the acquisition of these parcels of land from a related party in which it recognized gain on termination of lease amounted to P6.313 in 2021 which is included in "Others" in "Other income (charges) - net" account in the consolidated statements of income (Note 26).